Disthene/CentralLinuxBackup/README.md

 To add a backup press "n" once you started the tool.

 First you'll be prompt to enter the name, or IP of the server.
-I do not handle errors there so take care for the moment.
-I just check if the server exists or not.
+The script will check if the server is reachable.

 Second enter the path of the folder you want to backup.
 Again here I don't handle errors, and do not verify yet if the path exists.